cha0s/crunches/README.md

   decode(view: DataView, target: {byteOffset: number}): any

-  // return the number of bytes written encode(value: any, view: DataView, byteOffset = 0): number
+  // return the number of bytes written encode(value: any, view: DataView, byteOffset): number

   size(value: any): number